 See also: Moving to California – Relocation Guide

-Top Cities To Move To
+Top Cities To Move To in California

 Let’s face it, not many states have more to bring to the table than California.
 Miss the Big Apple?
 The significant urban areas of California will give you the metropolitan vibe you’re searching for.
 Need woodlands and a cool climate?
-Northern California has that for you.
-Need bright days and different culture?
-You’ll see that in Southern California.
-These are only probably few of the best offers of the state.

 1. Los Angeles

-On the off chance that you can manage the cost of the greater expense of lodging, Los Angeles is an area of interest in California.
-If you are someone who is too used to the city life in New York and would not want to leave behind its hustle and bustle, then LA would be a good choice for you in California.
 The vigorous occupation market and nearness to the Pacific make this a fantasy objective for some.
 LA is likewise the point of convergence for an assortment of explorable territories.
 The thruway framework interfaces you to seashores like Santa Monica, timberlands and mountains for climbing trails, and deserts like the Coachella valley whenever you need an escape from downtown LA.
 All in all, though a little expensive, life in LA would make you miss NYC a little less maybe.

 - Median home value: $694,583